Homepage > Journal > Jakob Nielsen's heuristics — part 1

 The second element is navigation during detailed processes.
 Our user can see the six-level navigation bar.
 The game of colors informs them that they are on 2 of the 6 steps.

-In the online store, a similar mechanism may inform the user that they have placed some items in their basket, but they still have to choose the form of delivery and make the payment.
+In the online store, a similar mechanism may inform the user that they have placed some items in their cart, but they still have to choose the delivery form and make the payment.

 Website navigation scheme on the example of the kcr medical company's website

-The solutions discussed above, inspired by J. Nielsen's first heuristics, keep the user informed about their choices on an ongoing basis.
+The solutions discussed above, inspired by J. Nielsen's first heuristic, keep the user continuously informed about their choices.
 Moreover, the user has control over the process in which they participate.

-Meeting the standards resulting from the first heuristics is the basic condition for the user to have a satisfactory interaction with the system.
+Meeting the standards resulting from the first heuristic is the essential condition for a satisfactory interaction with the system for inexperienced and experienced users.

 The system should be written in the user's language, using words, phrases, and concepts known to the user, not system-oriented terms.